 This is used on some vehicles that have a rear disc brake.
 The e-brake cable operates a lever on the rear brake caliper, and a screw mechanism in the rear caliper is applied to engage the brakes.

-The replacement costs of a rear caliper e-brake system on some common vehicles using the labor rate of $100 an hour are as follows:
+For a couple of specific examples of the replacement costs of a rear caliper emergency brake system on some common vehicles using the labor rate of $100 an hour:

 - For a 2011 Chevrolet Cruze with a 1.4-liter engine